 Stay safe, stay out of the water

-With warm, sunny weather forecast for later this week, Wakefield Council is urging everyone to be aware of the risks of cooling off or playing in ponds, lakes, and flooded quarries.
+With hot weather forecast for later this week, Wakefield Council is urging everyone to be aware of the risks of cooling off or playing in ponds, lakes, and flooded quarries.

-“It looks like we’re going to be getting some welcome warm spring sunshine towards the end of this week.
-I know, when the weather is hot, some people may be tempted to go into the water for what appears to be a cooling dip, but swimmers have no idea of what is under the surface.
+“We're getting some very hot weather over the next couple of days.
+And some people may be tempted to go into the water for what appears to be a cooling dip, but swimmers have no idea of what is under the surface.

 “Tangles of weeds and rubbish could trap a swimmer and put them in danger of drowning or severe injury.
 The water can also become dangerously cold when it gets deeper.
 If you see anyone in danger, please call 999 immediately.”